DhruvGupta130/OrderFood/README.md

 ## 🌱 Future Plans

-- Implement a loyalty program to reward frequent customers.
+- Implement a **loyalty program** to reward frequent customers.
-- Implement the ratings and reviews by the customers.
+- Enable **ratings and reviews** by customers.
-- Expand to include multiple languages and currencies.
+- Expand to include **multiple languages and currencies**.
-- Enhance user experience with AI-driven meal recommendations.
+- Enhance user experience with **AI-driven meal recommendations**.

-Thank you for checking out **The Gupta's Food Delivery App**!
-We hope you enjoy your experience and delicious meals!
+🙏 **Thank You for Checking Out The Gupta's Food Delivery App!** 🚀
+Enjoy your experience and delicious meals! 🍽️✨